survivejs/react-book/manuscript/03_developing_with_webpack.md

 4. `--progress` - Will show progress of bundling your application
 5. `--colors` - Colors in the terminal!
 6. `--hot` - Enable hot module loading
+7. `--inline` - Embeds the webpack-dev-server runtime into the bundle
+8. `--history-api-fallback` - Allows HTML5 History API routes to work
-7. `--content-base build` - Points to `build` so we can reuse `index.html` from there.
+9. `--content-base build` - Points to `build` so we can reuse `index.html` from there.
 We'll eliminate this later in this chapter

 To recap, when you run `npm start` this will fire up the webservice, watch for file changes and automatically rebundle your application when any file changes occur.